 “We splurged on the boat charter for our anniversary.
 Worth every peso—the crew even surprised us with champagne at sunset!”

 Have a Tulum-to-Cozumel adventure that made you smile?
 Join our traveler stories—your tips could help someone else plan their dream trip!
+With a little planning (and this guide as your travel BFF), your Cozumel day trip or getaway will be an envy-inducing highlight of your Mexico adventure.

 What are the easiest and fastest ways to get from Tulum to Cozumel?